Canva vs PowerPoint: Summary

 Canva overview

-Canva is an online graphic design tool that lets you create a vast selection of graphic designs with its drag-and-drop interface.
+Canva is an online graphic design tool with a drag-and-drop interface that lets you create a wide selection of graphic designs.

 Canva has a huge content library with templates you can easily and quickly customize to create your own.
 It also includes millions of photos, videos, audio, graphics, and design elements.